spring2go/geekstore/README.md

 http://127.0.0.1:8080/playground
 ```

-Or you can access the GraphQL endpoint via Postman(prefer latest version)
+Or you can access the GraphQL endpoint via Postman(latest version supporting GraphQL)

 ```
 http://127.0.0.1:8080/graphql